MMTutorBench: The First Multimodal Benchmark for AI Math Tutoring: Limitations

 \section{Limitations}

 We acknowledge two primary limitations.
-First, our benchmark evaluates single-turn, immediate feedback rather than the longitudinal effectiveness of a tutoring strategy over multiple sessions.
+First, although our questions are pedagogically anchored in authentic video timestamps, they are simulated and may not fully capture the linguistic ambiguity and spontaneity inherent in real-world learner interactions.
 Second, its scope is confined to English-language mathematics, which limits the generalizability of our findings across other subjects and languages.
-Future work could address these limitations by incorporating multi-step longitudinal scenarios and expanding the dataset to more subjects and languages.
+Future work could address these limitations by incorporating real-world classroom transcripts and expanding the dataset to more subjects and languages.

 \newtcolorbox{promptbox}[2][]{ enhanced, breakable, colback=white, colframe=black, boxrule=1pt, arc=3mm, colbacktitle=black!70, coltitle=white, fonttitle=\sffamily\bfseries, fontupper= , title={#2}, lower separated=false, segmentation style={draw=none}, #1 }